IBPI Workshop: Integrating Bike-Ped Topics into University Transportation Courses

 Dru has more than 20 years of academic and practical transportation planning and operations experience.
 She focuses on bicycle and pedestrian master planning and capital project development, project evaluation, healthy communities, and safe routes to schools and parks.
 Her academic background and public sector work in land development, traffic operations, and community planning provides a unique perspective and rich depth of experience that has benefited communities across the country as they decide how to take their next move toward making walking and bicycling viable options for people of all ages and abilities.

-Peter Koonce, Interim Director of the Traffic Systems and Operations Group, Portland Bureau of Transportation
+Peter Koonce, Interim Director of the Traffic Systems and Operations Group, City of Portland

 Christopher Monsere, Professor, Civil and Environmental Engineering, and Associate Dean, Academic Affairs, Portland State University